dev-pasa/Lab11-MyFirstMVC/README.md

 ![display2](/Assets/ResultView.jpg)

 # Directions
-Clone the repository, open the PersonOfTheYear solution in Visual Studio, and run IIS Express.
-This should open the website in your browser.
+1. Clone the repository and run IIS Express.
+This should open the app in your browser.
-Select two different years and hit submit.
-You will then see the names of people who were recognized as the Time's Magazine Person of The Year.
+2. Select two different years and hit submit.
+The results will show the names of people who were recognized as the Time's Magazine Person of The Year.

 # Relevant details
 This app does not use any external API can be hosted in any computer without connecting to external data source.